Skip to main content

 Art

-The Art department aims to build global Catholic citizens by challenging and stretching our students as artists.
-We use Art as a tool to nurture cultural awareness and creativity and enable all students to widen their awareness of the world they live in.
-We aim to provide all children with a wide ranging, positive experience, which encourages a lifelong interest in Art.
-The Art curriculum is planned and sequenced so that new knowledge and skills are delivered in logical progression and build on what has been taught before, encouraging students to increase proficiency in their execution.
-We strive to ensure that each and every pupil has the opportunity to develop as creative thinkers within the department’s programme of work.
+The Art department aims to build global Catholic citizens by challenging and stretching all students through an ambitious and well-sequenced curriculum .
+At St. James’ we use Art as a tool to nurture cultural awareness and creativity and enable all students to widen their awareness of the world they live in.
+We aim to provide all children with a wide ranging, positive experience, which encourages a lifelong interest in the arts.
+The Art curriculum is planned and sequenced so that new knowledge and skills are delivered in logical progression and build on what has been taught before, encouraging students to increase their proficiency.
+We strive to ensure that each and every pupil has the opportunity to develop as a creative thinker within the department’s programme of study.

-In our teaching we increase visual language through seeing, understanding, questioning and practising.
+In our teaching we increase visual literacy through observation, critical analysis and questioning.
 Our Art curriculum is critical and contextual at its core.
 Artists, craftspeople and designers are used to underpin practical tasks to support, develop and allow students to investigate further.
-We explore techniques, materials and ideas through developmental schemes of work which are sympathetic to all pupils’ needs, and set high levels of expectation, relative to their ability and experience.
+We explore techniques, materials and ideas through engaging schemes of work which are sympathetic to all pupils’ needs,

 A high-quality Art curriculum enables pupils to enjoy and succeed as creative thinkers and become fully rounded individuals.
-It gives students the opportunity to explore visual, tactile and other sensory experiences to communicate ideas and meanings.
+It gives students the opportunity to explore visual, tactile and other sensory experiences to communicate ideas and meanings through their studies.
 Through the exploration of traditional and new media students develop confidence, competence, imagination and creativity.
 They learn to appreciate and value images and artefacts across times and cultures, and to understand the contexts in which they were made.
 Students are encouraged to reflect critically on their own and other people’s work, judging quality, value and meaning.
-They become adventurous, enquiring and build on creative skills.
-Students learn to think and act as artists, craftspeople and designers, working creatively and intelligently with the potential of progressing into the creative industries.
+They become adventurous and enquiring whilst learning to think and act as artists, craftspeople and designers.
+We encourage all students to work creatively and intelligently with the potential of progressing into the creative industries.

 Music

-Our music lessons provide pupils with a diverse curriculum that explores music from a variety of cultures and contexts.
-Pupils will learn to play a range of instruments including keyboard, ukulele and Samba drums.
-In each topic pupils will learn key terms and develop their musical vocabulary.
+Our music lessons provide pupils with a diverse, ambitious and well-sequenced curriculum that delves into music from a variety of cultures and contexts.
+Pupils will explore a range of instruments including keyboard, ukulele and Samba drums.
+In each topic, pupils will learn key terms and develop their musical vocabulary.

-In Year 9 students begin to study topics that closely link to those on the GCSE specification such as composition, minimalism and film music.
+In Year 9 students begin to study topics that closely link to those on the GCSE specification such as, Minimalism and Film music, using both a practical and compositional approach to maximise learning .
 They will begin to develop a deeper knowledge of how music is created and apply this to their own work.

-During KS3 pupils are assessed in a variety of ways including solo performances, group performances, aural tests and assignments.
+During KS3 pupils are assessed in a variety of ways including solo performances, group performances, aural tests and projects.
 Pupils are then given detailed feedback on ways to improve.

 Drama